joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-10-17-riddler-baseball.md

 ---

 >**Question:**
+>Over in the National League Championship Series, the Washington Rationals and the St. Louis Ordinals (known as the “Ords” for short) are also evenly matched.
+Again, both teams are equally likely to win each game of the best-of-seven series.
+>
+>You enter a competition in which you must predict the winner of each of the seven games before the series begins.
+If any or all of the fifth, sixth or seventh game are not played, you are not credited with predicting a winner.
+>
+>You win the competition if you predict at least two games correctly.
+If you optimize your strategy for picking winners, what is the probability you will win the competition?
+>
+>Extra credit: You enter a second competition in which you must pick the winner of the first game and then of each next game, knowing who won in all the previous games.
+Again, if you optimize your strategy, now what is the probability you will predict at least two games correctly?

 <!--more-->

 ([FiveThirtyEight](URL))

 ## Solution

+In the standard credit problem, there are a number of solutions that perform optimally.
+One such solution is to always bet on player B which will only fail to produce 2 correct predictions in the $\left(1 + 4\right)$ cases where player A wins the series in 5 or fewer games.

+### The main event

 The best thing to do is whatever we expect the best thing to do is.